 But how to make something vegetable-based for the main course when eight adults and eight children are sitting around the table?
 And how do you do this without spending three days chopping?

-I don’t have a ton of wisdom to share with you all today — I’m hoping, in fact, you might share some of your thoughts below.
-I do, however, have one answer: quinoa-and-vegetable stuffed bell peppers.
+Here’s one answer: vegetarian stuffed peppers.
 I made these peppers three times this past week, and while I didn’t even attempt to serve them to the children, the adults raved.

-What I love about this recipe is that you can prepare it ahead of time — you can stuff the partially roasted peppers with the filling, then stash them in the fridge or leave at room temperature until you are ready to pop them in the oven for their final bake.
+- Make ahead-able: You can prepare this dish ahead of time a number of ways.
+My favorite way is to stuff the partially roasted peppers with the filling, then stash them in the fridge or leave at room temperature until I am ready to pop them in the oven for their final bake.

 These peppers are not something I would suggest you whip up on a weeknight, but they won’t keep you locked up in the kitchen chopping for days either.

-- Meanwhile: Cook 1/2 cup quinoa in salted water for 9-12 minutes or until done.
-Sauté an onion with a hot chili (if you wish) until soft, about 5 minutes.
+Meanwhile, cook 1/2 cup quinoa in salted water for 9 to 12 minutes or until it is done; then sauté an onion with a hot chili until it is soft, about 5 minutes.

 Inspired by a recipe I made last fall for blistered poblano peppers stuffed with corn and quinoa from Leigh Belanger’s My Kitchen Chalkboard.